inoda/journal/docs/docker.md

   Example: `postgres://journal:pAsSwOrD@172.17.0.1/journal`.
 * `CIPHER_KEY`: Secret key used in encrypting.
 It needs to be 32 bytes base 64 encoded.
 Generate with `Base64.encode64(SecureRandom.random_bytes(32))`.
+* `SHARING_TOKEN_CIPHER_IV`: This is to make sure sharing token IVs are the same so we can find posts from a public route parameter.
+It needs to be 16 bytes base 64 encoded.
+Generate with `Base64.encode64(SecureRandom.random_bytes(16))`.
 * `SECRET_KEY_BASE`: Secret key for verifying the integrity of signed cookies.
   Generate with `SecureRandom.alphanumeric(30)`.